 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS BY COMPANY

-Details of Loans Guarantees and Investments covered under the provisions of section186 of the Companies Act 2013 are given in the Notes to Financial Statements.
+Details of Loans Guarantees and Investments covered under the provisions of section186 of the Companies Act 2013 are given in detail in the Notes to Financial Statements.

 The Company has not accepted or renewed any Deposits during the year under review andthere is no unpaid or unclaimed deposits lying with the Company.

 NON CONVERTIBLE DEBENTURES (NCDs)